New Testament apocrypha: Modern scholarship and translation

 Constantin von Tischendorf and other scholars began to study New Testament apocrypha seriously in the 19th century and produce new translations.
 The texts of the Nag Hammadi library are often considered separately but the current edition of Schneemelcher also contains eleven Nag Hammadi texts.

 Books that are known objectively not to have existed in antiquity are usually not considered part of the New Testament apocrypha.
 Among these are the Libellus de Nativitate Sanctae Mariae (also called the "Nativity of Mary") and the Latin Infancy gospel.
 The latter two did not exist in antiquity, and they seem to be based on the earlier Infancy gospels.

 Gospels

-Canonical gospels

-Four gospels came to be accepted as part of the New Testament canon.